primatejs/primate/docs/guide/components.md

 <p>Hello, world!</p>
 ```

-Then serve it using the `view` handler, passing in the name of the HTML file
+Serve it using the `view` handler, passing in the name of the HTML file you
-you just created.
+just created.

 ```js caption=routes/hello.js
 import { view } from "primate";